-7 or 8 nights in the central highlands, riding from place to place, staying in local ranch, small hotels and occasional camps, available July to January.
+7 or 8 night place-to-place rides in Mexico's central highlands, staying in local ranches, hotels and occasional camps.
+Available July to January for intermediate riders and above.

 Riding: 5-8 hours a day